GoWeb-Internship/be-better/content/pk/pk-en.md

     14.1.
 The User can get any clarifications on issues related to the processing of his personal data by contacting the Operator via PayPal - [yshayenko@gmail.com](yshayenko@gmail.com)

-    14.2.This document will reflect any changes to the Operator's personal data processing policy.
-The policy is valid indefinitely until it is replaced by a new version.